 - Contacting you at work if they know your employer disapproves

-- Contacting you after you’ve written a letter requesting them to stop (except to notify you of a specific action)
+- Contacting you after you have written a letter requesting them to stop (except to notify you of a specific action)

 - Using deceptive methods to collect debts, such as misrepresenting the amount you owe or the legal status of your debt